lylewinton/oaicat-figshare/README.md

 ## OAICAT INSTALL NOTES
-README.txt from OAICAT has essential information for installation, included here for reference:
+The README.txt from OAICAT has essential information for installation, included here for reference:
 ```
 To upgrade OAICat with the latest code changes, copy the latest